The Tsar's Bride (opera)

 Rimsky-Korsakov himself said of the opera that he intended it as a reaction against the ideas of Richard Wagner, and to be in the style of "cantilena par excellence".

-The Tsar's Bride is a repertory opera in Russia, although it is not part of the standard operatic repertoire in the West.
+The Tsar's Bride is part of the opera repertoire in Russia but not in the West.

 Performance history

 The Moscow premiere was given at the Private Opera Society, the scenic designer being Mikhail Vrubel.
 St. Petersburg had its premiere two years later at the Mariinsky Theatre with scenic designs by Ivanov and Lambin.
 Another notable performance was at the Bolshoy Theatre in Moscow, conducted by Emil Cooper (Kuper) and with scenic design by Konstantin Korovin, Golova, and Dyachkov.
 A film version was released in 1966 directed by Vladimir Gorikker.

 One noted US production was in 1986 at Washington Opera.
 The Royal Opera premiere was given at Covent Garden in 2011, directed by Paul Curran, with set and costume design by Kevin Knight and lighting design by David Jacques.